← Insights & Guides · 11 min read

 Limitations: Less suited for pure quantitative tracking where you need identical questions across thousands of respondents for statistical benchmarking.
 Not ideal for simple binary measurements.

-Cost and speed: User Intuition delivers AI-moderated interviews at $20 per interview with results in 48-72 hours.
-The platform supports 50+ languages and draws from a 4M+ global panel, with 98% participant satisfaction — a stark contrast to the engagement decline plaguing traditional surveys.
+Cost and speed: User Intuition delivers AI-moderated in-depth interviews at $25 per quality interview with results in 24 hours.
+The platform supports 50+ languages, draws from a 4M+ global panel, and is rated 5/5 on G2 and Capterra, a stark contrast to the engagement decline plaguing traditional surveys.

 2. In-Depth Interviews (IDIs)